magnusnissel/birdbody/README.md

 2. Select multiple CSV files from the list box (SHIFT+Click or CTRL+Click).
 3. Type in a filename  next to the "Combine files" button.
 (A generic name with timestamp will be used if empty).
 4. Click on "Combine files" and wait.
-5. The new combined file will appear in the tweets/csv folder and in the file list.
+5. The combined file(s) will appear in the tweets/csv folder and in the file list.

 ### Conversion to XML or plaintext ###
 You can convert the CSV files into plaintext (just the tweet texts separated by empty lines) or XML files (metadata is stored in attributes of <tweet> nodes, which contain the tweet texts).